lyteword/chspurgeon-tod/volume-2/psalm-27.md

 ## Works Upon The Twenty-Seventh Psalm

  *Excellent Encouragements against Afflictions, containing David's Triumph over Distress; or an Exposition of Psalm 27*.
-By THOMAS PIERSON, M.A.
-(Reprinted in Nichol's Series of Puritan Commentaries.)
+By THOMAS PIERSON, M. A. (Reprinted in Nichol's Series of Puritan Commentaries.)

  *Meditations upon the 27th Psalm of David*.
 By SIR RICHARD BAKER.